Aliases for SLC19A3 Gene

 GeneCards Summary for SLC19A3 Gene

-SLC19A3 (Solute Carrier Family 19 (Thiamine Transporter), Member 3) is a Protein Coding gene.
-Diseases associated with SLC19A3 include biotin-thiamine-responsive basal ganglia disease and thiamine metabolism dysfunction syndrome 2.
-Among its related pathways are Disease and Metabolism.
-GO annotations related to this gene include folic acid binding and thiamine uptake transmembrane transporter activity.
+SLC19A3 (Solute Carrier Family 19 Member 3) is a Protein Coding gene.
+Diseases associated with SLC19A3 include Thiamine Metabolism Dysfunction Syndrome 2 and Infantile Spasms-Psychomotor Retardation-Progressive Brain Atrophy-Basal Ganglia Disease Syndrome.
+Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Vitamin digestion and absorption.
 An important paralog of this gene is SLC19A2.

-Mediates high affinity thiamine uptake, propably via a proton anti-port mechanism.
+Mediates high affinity thiamine uptake, probably via a proton anti-port mechanism.
 Has no folate transport activity.